OmerInn/cyclistic_case_study/README.md

 - **R / RStudio** – Advanced analysis and data visualizations (with `ggplot2`)
 - **GitHub** – Version control and documentation

+### 🧹 Process
+> Cleans and prepares the dataset for accurate analysis and visualization.

+📄 `data_cleaning_google_sheets.md` – Step-by-step documentation of cleaning and transformation tasks done in Google Sheets, including formulas used and screenshots of the process.
+📁 `screenshots/` – Contains visual references for calculated columns like `ride_length` and `day_of_week`.

 ---

 ## 📁 **Folder Structure**